courageousillumination/deckr/README.md

 ## UI
 We were able to allow players to leave the game while allowing other players to continue.
 Furthermore, the UI’s design was improved markedly in this iteration.
 It now includes an expandable/collapsible chatbox, a drop-down informing players of who else is in the game room, a feed detailing what actions have been made in the game, and in the case of Dominion, pop-up images of the cards and alt-text listing the cards’ features.
 We found that without an action feed and easily readable cards, usability was low, making these improvements necessary.

+## FAQ

+#### Q: I'm trying to move a card, but it's not working!

+A: You cannot drag the cards.
+To move a card, make sure you first clik the card, then click where you would like to go.
+Also be sure that you are making a legal action.

+#### Q: I'm trying to start the game, but nothing happens when I press "start".

+A: To play Hearts or Dominion, there must be at least one other player in the game.

+#### Q: I forgot to copy the invite link.
+Can I get it back?

+A: Yes!
+To figure out your invite link, simply look at the URL at the top of your game room.
+It should look something like

+`(root_address)/game_room/(game_id_number)/?player_id=your_player_id`

+ What you want is the game_id_number.
+The invite link that corresponds to your game_id_number is

+`(root_address)/game_room_staging_area/(game_id_number)`

+Simply replace (root_adress) with the address of the instance you are using (either deckr.mooo.com or localhost:8000) and replace (game_id_number) with the id number from your game room's URL.
+This is your invite link.

+Alternatively, you could just use the "back" button, but if you've already begun the game and want to invite spectators, this is probably not a good idea.

+#### Q: I'm playing Dominion, but I'm not sure how to resolve the action on (some action card).

+A: Certain cards require that all of the players discard or reveal something or that you choose cards to discard.
+To resolve these actions, you need to use the "Send Info" button at the top of the page.
+Select the cards you want to perform the action on, then press "Send Info" to tell the game that these are the cards you want to use.
+In the case where all players need to perform an action, no one will be able to proceed until every player has selected cards and pressed "Send Info".